Virginia’s Covid Rental Relief Program Reflects State’s Changing Politics

 “The conversation itself, from the General Assembly, has switched under Democratic control, with the understanding housing is a human right and not a privilege,” said the legislator who has spearheaded housing issues since her second term in 2018.

-It started slowly, with Republicans still holding power in one chamber in 2019 but, faced with that ominous title of highest evictions following the Eviction Lab report, some changes made it through.
+It started slowly, with Republicans still holding power in both chambers in 2019 but, faced with that ominous title of highest evictions following the Eviction Lab report, some changes made it through.

 But the new Democratic trifecta in the House, Senate and governor’s mansion in 2020 opened doors some advocates had considered long closed.

-Note: Editor’s note: If you’re a Virginian impacted by Covid-related rent issues you can find out more about the state program here.